avast/retdec-idaplugin/README.md

 RetDec plugin for IDA (Interactive Disassembler).

-The plugin is compatible with the following IDA versions: 7.x.
+The plugin is compatible with the IDA 7.x versions.
 The plugin does NOT work with IDA 6.x, or freeware version of IDA 7.0.
-The plugin binary itself is 64-bit, but at the moment, it supports only 32-bit address space.
-I.e. it works in `ida`, not `ida64`, and can decompile only 32-bit binaries.
+The plugin comes at both 32-bit and 64-bit address space variants (both are 64-bit binaries).
+I.e. it works in both `ida` and `ida64`.
+However, it can decompile only 32-bit binaries at the moment.

 ## Installation and Use

-Currently, we support only Windows and Linux.
+Currently, we officially support only Windows and Linux.
+It may be possible to build macOS version from the sources, but since we do not own a macOS version of IDA, we cannot create a pre-built package, or continually make sure the macOS build is not broken.

 ### Windows